In their native Thailand, Thai Ridgebacks were used to hunt cobras.

 |They’re good watchdogs: With proper training and socialization, Thai Ridgebacks make excellent watchdogs.
 They’re naturally protective of the humans they love.
 They don’t bark a lot, either.

 |They can be difficult to train: While Thai Ridgebacks are extremely intelligent dogs, they’re very independent.
 Training this breed can be a challenge.
 You’ll need to start obedience training as soon as you get your puppy home.
 Consistent, patient training is the key to socializing this dog because Thai Ridgebacks like to push the boundaries.

 Thai Ridgeback Size and Weight

-Thai Ridgebacks may be medium-sized dogs, but they’re extremely muscular and strong.
+For medium-sized dogs, Thai Ridgebacks are extremely muscular and strong.
 Adult males are significantly larger than adult females.
 Males will grow to a height of 22 to 24 inches and a weight between 50 and 75 pounds, while females will grow to a height of 20 to 22 inches and a weight between 35 to 55 pounds.
 Thai Ridgeback puppies typically achieve their full growth by one year of age.

 Thai Ridgeback Common Health Issues

 A healthy Thai Ridgeback can live to be 12 or 13 years old.
 Since they’re not very well known in the U.S., there’s not much inbreeding, which means that on the whole, Thai Ridgebacks are hearty, healthy canines that don’t suffer from a lot of congenital diseases.

 Health and Entertainment for your Thai Ridgeback